 Final Thoughts

-Changing your WordPress username isn’t something you’ll need to do often—but when you do, it’s critical to take the right approach.
-Whether you go the beginner route with a new user account, use a trusted plugin, or dive into phpMyAdmin, always make a backup first.
+Changing your WordPress username isn’t something you’ll do often—but when you do, choose the safest path for your skill level.
+Whether you create a new admin, use a trusted plugin, or update the database directly, always make a full backup first and verify the results on the front end.

-And remember: if your only concern is how your name appears on the site, a simple display name update is all you need.
+And if your only concern is how your name appears publicly, a quick display name or author slug update is all you need—no username change required.